3. Development-time threats

 Permalink: https://owaspai.org/goto/supplychainmanage/

 Supply chain management: Managing the supply chain to minimize the security risk from externally obtained elements.
-In regular software engineering these elements are source code or software components (e.g. open source).
+In conventional software engineering these elements are source code or software components (e.g. open source).
 The particularities for AI are:

-2. many of the software components are executed development-time instead of just in production (the runtime of the application),
+- many of the software components are executed development-time instead of just in production (the runtime of the application),

-Security risks in obtained data or models can arise from accidental mistakes or from manipulations - just like with obtained source code or software components.
+ad.
+1: Security risks in obtained data or models can arise from accidental mistakes or from manipulations - just like with obtained source code or software components.

 The AI supply chain can be complex.
 Just like with obtained source code or software components, data or models may involve multiple suppliers.
 For example: a model is trained by one vendor and then fine-tuned by another vendor.
 Or: an AI system contains multiple models, one is a model that has been fine-tuned with data from source X, using a base model from vendor A that claims data is used from sources Y and Z, where the data from source Z was labeled by vendor B. Because of this supply chain complexity, data and model provenance is a helpful activity.
 The Software Bill Of Materials (SBOM) becomes the AI Bill Of Materials (AIBOM) or Model Bill of Material (MBOM).